Meet our team

 Almost my whole career has been focused on youth, whether as a facilitator, educator, or social worker.
 I believe deeply that young people have the power to create sustainable change in the world and their own lives, and am passionate about making sure they have the platform to do so.
 I'm excited to work towards this vision with the YCAO.

-Outside of work you can find me riding my bike(s), doing art, watching basketball, and spending time with other people's dogs.
+Outside of work you can find me riding my bike(s), doing art, watching basketball, and Skiing with/after my dog.

 Hi, my name is Julia Milnes.
 I was born and raised in Ontario.
 My passion for wilderness canoe travel and land based education brought me up North to lay down roots in 2010.